kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 whether hostname restrictions apply, for example [RFC-1035 Section 2.3.1](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) points out that it's better to stick with valid host names but also states that labels must meet the hostname requirements.

-In practice, legcay workloads sometimes include an underscore (`_`) in DNS names and DNS servers will generally allow this.
+In practice, legacy workloads sometimes include an underscore (`_`) in DNS names and DNS servers will generally allow this.

 This KEP proposes relaxing the checks on DNS search strings only.
 Allowing these values in the `searches` field of `dnsConfig` allows pods to resolve short names properly in cases where the search string contains an underscore.

 ## Motivation

-For workloads that resolve short DNS names where the full DNS name includes disallowed characters (like underscores), it’s not possible to configure search strings using dnsConfig.
+For workloads that resolve short DNS names where the full DNS name includes underscores, it’s not possible to configure search strings using dnsConfig.
 For example, if a pod needs to look up an SRV record `_sip._tcp.abc_d.example.com` using the short name of `_sip._tcp`, we would like to be able to add `abc_d.example.com` to the searches in the dnsConfig.